 - Set editor permission on execution projects

 - Set view permission on strategy projects you want engineering to see

 Note that once a Level 1 portfolio item is accepted to flow through a team, you want to relocate that Level 1 portfolio item to be in the execution project.
 The execution team can then add user stories to the portfolio item.
 This applies to any project tree structure.

 If you want to start from nothing, you can create new portfolio items from the Portfolio Items summary page.

-If you need to transfer requirements from another system or document, you can import a portfolio to Rally.
+If you need to transfer requirements from another system or document, you can import a portfolio to CA Agile Central.